 Most expats come over because their company already has a job waiting for them upon arrival, along with a place to call home, and all of their paperwork handled.
-Other expats — digital nomads, freelancers, and Dispatches Europe‘s own founders, for example — carve out their own career path on their way to success.
+Other expats — new grads, digital nomads, freelancers, and Dispatches Europe‘s own founders, for example — carve out their own career path on their way to success.

 And then, there are those who come over looking to start a new career.

 Maybe they’re a trailing spouse who finally can begin to work after going through the bureaucracy to be allowed to work in the first place.
 Perhaps the digital nomad lifestyle isn’t working out, and they need more stability in their career.

 If you’re looking for a new career for any reason, then our list of expat-oriented career fairs is the one you’ll need to bookmark.
 And as you’ll note, the Netherlands is the most aggressive country in Europe when it comes to pursuing highly skilled internationals.

 If you happen to know of an expat-oriented career fair that we should know about, please contact either Cameron, Terry or Cheryl at email@example.com, firstname.lastname@example.org, or email@example.com.

 You can also leave us a message on our Facebook page.